 Students must perform academically or they will be dismissed from FSU.
 This decision is based on your FSU GPA.
-All failed courses and withdrawals after Week 7 will be included in the GPA.
+All failed courses will be included in the GPA.
 At the end of each semester, after grades have been posted, your academic standing will be reviewed by the University.
 An FSU GPA of 2.0 or higher is considered good academic standing at FSU.